Vesicoureteral Reflux (VUR)

 - Blood tests and urine tests can see how well the kidneys are working and check for signs of infection or kidney damage.

 - An abdominal ultrasound uses sound waves to create images of the urinary tract.
 These might show signs of infection, swelling of the kidney, or a thickened bladder.

 - A voiding cystourethrogram (VCUG) is a test done to specifically look for VUR It's done while the patient pees.
-A technician fills the bladder with a special liquid, then takes X-rays while it is full and while it empties during peeing.
-Then, doctors compare the images to check for problems.
+A technician fills the bladder with a special liquid, then takes X-rays while it is filling and emptying during peeing.

 - Contrast-enhanced voiding urosonography (ceVUS).
 As with VCUG, a catheter is placed and the bladder is filled with a special liquid.
 But an ultrasound is used instead of X-ray to get an image.
 This test uses no radiation.